andy6355/git-study/README.md

 ```Bash
 git init
 ```
->now ,git initialize this directory as a repo, you will see a .git direcrory add remote git repo with this repo
+>now ,git initialize this directory as a repo, you will see a .git direcrory<br>
+add remote git repo with this repo
 ```bash
 git remote add origin